What is made in Italy

 Glass and glasses

-Glassmaking skills apply to making eyewear too.
+Glassmaking skills apply to the making of the eyewear too.
 Luxottica, located in Veneto is making eyeglasses and sunglasses for the majority of the world’s luxury brands like Ray Band, Chanel, Valentino, Versace, Tiffany & Co and etc. Made in Italy does play well with the luxury brand image, no doubt.

 Interestingly, at some point, Luxottica was even making Google Glass too.